This past Sunday I let my guard down.

-We donate as much as we can, but again, the first priority is to avoid buying short-lasting items to begin with.
+We donate as much as we can, but again, the priority is to avoid buying short-lasting items, to begin with.
 For example, cheap and trendy H&M clothes, where the stitching comes loose after four wash cycles.
 CRAP.

 I’ve learned through the course of writing this piece that the act of touching or trying a product can trick your brain into feeling ownership, even before a purchase.
 Talk about sticky fingers!
 But I believe that window-shopping and trying-without-buying can be a rewarding (and money-saving) experience.

 The catch?
 Moderation.
 And seasonality.
-I avoid mall-shopping like the plague in good weather months.
-I’d rather be on my bike or doing yard work, than strolling the aisles looking for bargains.
+I avoid mall shopping like the plague in good weather months.
+I’d rather be on my (stationary) bike or doing yard work than strolling the aisles looking for bargains.

-There’ve been plenty of times I’ve gone shopping and looked at a bunch of books, gag gifts, board games, or albums.
+There have been plenty of times I’ve gone shopping and looked at a bunch of books, gag gifts, board games, or albums.
 I’d pick them up off the shelf, read a page or just thumb the pages and smell the newness along with the tactile sensation of imaginary time for reading…

-After a few hours of just simply walking around and “checking out the scene”, I actually feel content coming home empty-handed.
+After a few hours of just simply walking around and “checking out the scene”, I feel content coming home empty-handed.
 I may have dropped a few bucks at Starbucks, but it sure beats dropping a few hundred bucks on credit for stuff I’d wind up donating in a year or two anyhow.

 It’s not unlike how I enjoy eating meat these days.
 Most days I don’t eat any meat at all.
 When a random happy hour or date night comes along, I’ll then indulge.
 And lo and behold, I seem to enjoy it more.
 The same thing happens with shopping.
 I shop so infrequently, that when I do, it feels like I’m at the World’s Fair.

 That’s a bit of an exaggeration.
 The parking and commotion and commercialism do grind on me eventually.
 But when you get out to the mall to shop for fun just twice, maybe three times a year?
-It can actually be a novel experience.
+It can be a novel experience.

 This leads to the conclusion for today: Moderation in all things is a noble aspiration.
 At least, it’s noble in as much as yours truly is an adherent.
 (Now to work on that ego…)

 I’ve indulged in other things, like a fascination with The Beatles, Star Wars, French culture, World War 2 history, and Fogo de Chao.
-If only I’d kept that guitar and actually practiced… Think of the many campfires that’d be compromised.
+If only I’d kept that guitar and practiced… Think of the many campfires that’d be compromised.

-Shopping and dining out and traveling with reckless abandon won’t help you reach long term financial goals.
+Shopping and dining out and traveling with reckless abandon won’t help you reach long-term financial goals.
 These are indulgences to avoid.
 Instead, apply artful moderation.
 The trick with moderation is that it’s not black and white, and therefore out of fashion.

 After that, enjoy a coffee at Starbucks or better yet, a locally owned coffee shop.
 Order a steak.
-And make it medium rare.
+And make it medium-rare.
 I’m not going to tell you to stop saving 50% of your income and improving yourself to earn more pay, but I am going to suggest that you pause to enjoy life – even just a little.